BIGJRA/BIGJRA.github.io/rejuv.md

 Neved has a team that’s entirely above your level cap, but you also get to effectively 12 on 6 him with Aelita on your side, so it’s not too tough of a fight.
-Manectric is insanely fast and likes to one-shot Aelita’s Pokémon, so take it out quickly if you can.
+Manectric is insanely fast and likes to one-shot Aelita’s Pokemon, so take it out quickly if you can.
 Crippling Crabominable with a burn or attack lower might be a good strategy while you clean up the left side.
 Watch out for Barbaracle too which hits surprisingly hard.
 Anyways, just keep up the pressure and make sure the